Goolwa, South Australia: History

 Goolwa had earlier been connected to Hindmarsh Island by a cable ferry; this was replaced in 2001 by the official opening of the Hindmarsh Island bridge, the construction of which had been a focus of national controversy during the 1990s.

 During 2008 and 2009 Goolwa suffered from one of the worst droughts in Australian history and the river which has sustained the town throughout its history was reduced to nothing much more than a channel and mudflats.
 The crisis prompted ongoing discussions with state and federal governments with the aim of releasing more water from upstream to ensure the survival of the river.
 In 2009 a temporary levee (called the Clayton Regulator) was constructed between Clayton Bay and the north east side of Hindmarsh Island.
 The Regulator was put in place to protect the Goolwa Channel and its tributaries from the danger of acid sulfate soils.
 The low water level was exposing the river bed and scientific evidence warned of the devastating impact of acidification of the Lower Lakes region.
 The Regulator immediately increased the water level between the Regulator and the Goolwa Barrage.

 In 2010 increased rainfall and water from upstream allowed the Regulator at Clayton Bay to be substantially removed.
 The rainfall has replenished much of the river and lower lakes.
 In late 2010 some gates on the Goolwa Barrage were opened for the first time in many years to allow fresh water to flow to the Murray Mouth.
-Continued rainfalls combined with flooding upstream in NSW and Victoria has led to massive flows down the River Murray and by January 2011 all the gates on the Goolwa Barrage were open.
+Continued rainfalls combined with flooding upstream in New South Wales and Victoria led to massive flows down the River Murray, and by January 2011 all the gates on the Goolwa Barrage were open.